-Meanwhile, Twitter have also recently announced their new profiling abilities by monitoring the users’ hashtag behavior in hopes to oust probable protestors before they protest.
+Meanwhile, Twitter has recently announced their new profiling abilities to monitor user hashtag behavior to oust probable protestors before they protest.
 The new program has a 70 percent success rate in determining a user’s behavior.

-In California, Fresno Police Department have also announced how they will now calculate a citizen’s threat level by using databases, previous arrest reports, through to social media postings and property records, while Google have just “joined forces” with the Pentagon for a larger access to data sweep.
+In California, the Fresno Police Department announced they will now calculate a citizen’s threat level by using databases, previous arrest reports, social media postings and property records, while Google have just “joined forces” with the Pentagon for a larger access to data sweep.